ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Blue = pass/no build, Red = no pass/no build.
 Debug.Grids>Toggle Flight Grid: Shows a square grid with terrain/objects shape.
 Debug.Path Markers>Building Path Markers: Show inside waypoints colonists take to move around (not all buildings).
-Debug.Path Markers>Path Markers Real Time: Maps paths in real time (see Path Markers to mark more than one at a time).
+Debug.Path Markers>Path Markers Game Time: Maps paths in real time (see Path Markers to mark more than one at a time).
 Debug.Path Markers>Path Markers: Shows the selected unit path or show a list to add/remove paths for rovers, drones, colonists, or shuttles.
 Debug>Anim Debug Toggle: Attaches text to each object showing animation info (or just to selected object).
 Debug>Anim State Set: Make object dance on command.